Tim Moore (North Carolina politician)

-Timothy Keith Moore (born October 2, 1970) is an American attorney and politician who has been the speaker of the North Carolina House of Representatives since 2015.
-A Republican, Moore represents the 111th State House District, which includes Cleveland County.
+Timothy Keith Moore (born October 2, 1970) is an American attorney and politician who has been the U.S. representative for North Carolina's 14th congressional district since 2025.
+He previously served as speaker of the North Carolina House of Representatives from 2015 to 2025.
+A Republican, Moore represented the 111th State House District, which includes Cleveland County.
 Moore was first elected to the state House in 2002.

 Early life and education

 Moore was born on October 2, 1970, in Kings Mountain, North Carolina, in the western part of the state.
-As a teenager, Moore worked at the state General Assembly as a page, later interning for a state senator.
+He attended Kings Mountain High School, and as a teenager, Moore worked at the state General Assembly as a page, later interning for a state senator.

 Moore first attended Campbell College, where he joined the College Republicans.
-After two years he transferred to University of North Carolina, where he completed a B.A. in 1992.
+After two years he transferred to the University of North Carolina at Chapel Hill, where he completed a B.A. in 1992.
 He was active in the student government at both colleges.
 He took a fight to the UNC student Supreme Court in an effort to add more members to the Student Congress.
-In 1995, Moore graduated from the Oklahoma City University School of Law.
+In 1995, Moore graduated with a degree from the Oklahoma City University School of Law.

 Legal and business career

-In 1995, Moore joined a law firm in the Cleveland County, North Carolina town of Shelby.
+In 1995, Moore joined a law firm in the Cleveland County town of Shelby.
 He opened his own law practice in Kings Mountain in 2009, representing business and individual clients.

 In 2015, Moore was hired by the Cleveland County Commission as an attorney for the county, serving in this role simultaneously with his position as speaker of the state House.

 Moore co-owns 67 Motors, a Forsyth County metal recycling business.